-Ethical approval
+[H3]Ethical approval

-Ethical approval was granted under REC application 2022.08.005, by the Research Ethics Committee in the University of Galway, issued 3rd October 2022.
+Committee in the University of Galway application 2022.08.005, by the Research Ethics Committee in the University of Galway, issued October 3, 2022.
 Participants were given a detailed information leaflet and ample time to study this before consenting.

-3.2 Data Collection
+[H2]Data Collection